• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Original potentiometers should have 1961 date codes

-Potentiometer Dating
+Potentiometer dating

 The most reliable way to confirm a 1961 date is through potentiometer codes.
 Look for codes like: